Yoyogi Park

-Etymology

-The word yoyogi (代々木) literally means "generation after generation of trees".

 History

 Yoyogi Park stands on the site from where the first successful powered aircraft flight in Japan took place by Captain Yoshitoshi Tokugawa on 19 December 1910.
-The area later became an army parade ground.
-From September 1945, the site housed the military barracks known as the "Washington Heights" for U.S. officers during the Allied occupation of Japan.
+The area later became an army parade ground and training area, including gun training, which scared the famous dog Hachikō.
+From September 1945, the site became a U.S. officers housing area known as Washington Heights during the Allied occupation of Japan.

-The area was used for the 1964 Summer Olympics housing the main Olympic village and the Yoyogi National Gymnasium.
+The area was used for the 1964 Summer Olympics housing the main Olympic Village and the Yoyogi National Gymnasium.
 The distinctive building, which was designed by Kenzo Tange, hosted swimming and diving, with an annex for basketball.

 In 1967 most of the area north of the gymnasium complex and south of Meiji Shrine was absorbed by Yoyogi Park.

 Tokyo's failed bid to host the 2016 Summer Olympics included a proposal to redevelop Yoyogi Park.
 A new volleyball arena was to be built west of the Yoyogi National Gymnasium.
 It would have replaced a small stadium with a football and athletics arena.
-In Tokyo's 2020 Summer Olympics bid, Yoyogi National Gymnasium is the proposed venue for handball events.
+Yoyogi National Gymnasium later served as the venue for handball events during the 2020 Summer Olympics.